gud3/yii2-sms/README.md

 Usage
 -----

-To use this extension, simply add the following code in your application configuration: sender name for turbo sms by default ```Msg``
+To use this extension, simply add the following code in your application configuration:

+sender name for turbo sms by default 'Msg'
 ```php
 return [
     //....